Robot Wars (TV series): Revival

 Carbide, the winning robot in the second rebooted series.
 A fast-spinning bar is its primary weapon.

 On 13 January 2016, the BBC confirmed that it would be rebooting the show for a six-part series.
 The revived series was hosted by Dara Ó Briain and Angela Scanlon with Jonathan Pearce returning as commentator.
 The first episode was broadcast on 24 July at 8pm, the same slot as Top Gear.
 Some robots from the original series returned, including Behemoth and Storm II, as well as four of the original House Robots, which were upgraded to be heavier, faster, better armed and with new looks.
 The 2016 series was filmed in a warehouse at Westway Park in Renfrew, Scotland.

 The first episode received about two million viewers and was the top trending topic on Twitter with over 20,000 tweets.

 A second rebooted series was commissioned with a first celebrity special in 16 years, in which celebrities, such as Olympians Kadeena Cox and Alistair Brownlee and Jonny Brownlee, TV presenters Suzi Perry, Neil Oliver and Maggie Aderin-Pocock, singer Jordan Stevens and radio presenters Scott Mills and Robbie Savage had bespoke robots designed for them by eight major roboteers, who mentored them during the specials.

-During its original airing, the first rebooted series was sometimes referred to as 'Series 1', presenting itself as a completely new show.
+During its original airing, the first rebooted series was sometimes referred to as "Series 1", presenting itself as a completely new show.
 Starting in 2017, however, the BBC began referring to it as Series 8, with the following second series appropriately dubbed Series 9, acknowledging itself as a continuation of the original show.
-Following the 10th series, it was revealed that the BBC had decided not to renew the show for an 11th, and Robot Wars has been axed for the second time, the complete cancellation was met with backlash from fans.
+Following the 10th series, it was revealed that the BBC had decided not to renew the show for an 11th, axing Robot Wars for the second time.
+The cancellation was met with backlash from fans.